edgedock/dcmartin/CICD.md

 export HZN_ORG_ID=
 ```

-Use the following instructions (n.b. [complete script][clone-config-script]) to clone and configure this repository:
+Use the following instructions (n.b. [automation script][clone-config-script]) to clone and configure this repository:

 ```
 mkdir -p $GD